Mordecai Manuel Noah: Diplomat

 In 1811, he was appointed by President James Madison as consul at Riga, then part of Imperial Russia, but declined, and, in 1813, was nominated Consul to the Kingdom of Tunis, where he rescued American citizens kept as slaves by Moroccan slave owners.
-In 1815, Noah was removed from his position; in the words of U.S. Secretary of State James Monroe, his religion was "an obstacle to the exercise of [his] Consular function."
+On April 25, 1816 (some sources give 1815), Noah was removed from his position.
+In the words of U.S. Secretary of State James Monroe, his religion was "an obstacle to the exercise of [his] Consular function."
 The incident caused outrage among Jews and non-Jews alike.

 Noah sent many letters to the White House trying to get an answer as to why they felt his religion should be a justifiable reason for taking the office of Consul away.
 He had done well as consul and had even been able to accommodate the United States' request to secure the release of some hostages being held in Algiers.
 Noah never received a legitimate answer as to why the White House took the office of Consul away from him.
 The lack of a response worried Noah, as he was concerned that his removal would set a precedent that would block Jews from holding publicly elected or officially granted offices within the United States in the future.

+The true reason for his recall was because the administration assessed that the ransom paid was too high.